Olympic champion Muirhead retires from curling

 Last updated on .From the section Winter Sports

-Eve Muirhead has made "the hardest decision of my life" to retire from curling as the current Olympic, world and European champion.
+Olympic champion Eve Muirhead has made "the hardest decision of my life" to retire from curling.

 The 32-year-old announced her decision on Twitter, saying she was "looking forward to exploring more opportunities".

-She also told fans to "watch this space".
+Muirhead, who has also been world and European champion, told fans to "watch this space".

 The Perth-born Scot was part of the Great Britain side which won gold at the 2022 Winter Olympics in Beijing.